cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_free_shipping.rst

 *************************************
-How To: Set up a Free Shipping Method
+How To: Set Up a Free Shipping Method
 *************************************

 #.
 In the Administration panel, go to **Administration → Shipping & Taxes → Shipping methods**.